tinacms/tinacms/.changeset/thirty-cheetahs-speak.md

 '@tinacms/schema-tools': patch
 ---

-Contented is not merged with existing content.
+Content is now merged with existing content.
 This means if you have a field that is not defined in the schema it will not be overridden.